munchy-bytes/SchemaMapper/README.md

 # SchemaMapper

 SchemaMapper is a data integration class library that facilitates data import process from external sources having different schema definitions.
-It replace creating many integration services packages by writing few lines of codes.
+It replaces creating many integration services packages by writing few lines of codes.

 It imports tabular data from different data sources (.xls, .xlsx, .csv, .txt, .mdb, .accdb, .htm, .json, .xml, .ppt, .pptx, .doc, .docx) into a SQL table with a user defined table schema after mapping columns between source and destination.

-It allow users the to add new computed and fixed valued columns.
+It allows users the to add new computed and fixed valued columns.

 ------------------------